grimelda/kumbal/README.md

 * The _round_ ends when somebody calls "KUMBAL", the points are counted and added to those of the previous round
 * The _game_ ends when the loser is the first to cross 100 points.
 The winner is the player with the fewest points.
 You can also continue for longer.

-**Every player turn has two steps**
+**Player turn**
-   * First discard one card from your hand,
+   * 1. First discard from your hand,
-   * Finish your turn by drawing a card from the deck or the top facing card from the discard pile.
+   * 2. Finish your turn by drawing a card from the deck or the top-facing card from the discard pile.
-      * Jokers and action cards cannot be picked up from the discard pile, they are lost when played
+      * Jokers and action cards cannot be picked up from the discard pile; they are lost when played
-   * If you wish to call kumbal, this must be done at the start of your turn (not after discarding a card)
-   * special cases:
-      * if you draw a card from the deck that has the same value as the top-facing card on the discard pile, you can discard it 'for free' as long as the next person hasn't played their turn yet (this speeds things up).

 **Discarding cards**
 * You can discard _two or more of the same value_ (doubles, triples, etc e.g. ♣️9 + ♥️9...).